 Become a valued partner of NFDHH School Screening Programme in 2022

-In 2021, the National Foundation for Deaf and Hard of Hearing will have provided Hearing Screening at 21 secondary schools.
-The aim for 2022 is to double this number to 42!
+In 2021, the National Foundation for Deaf and Hard of Hearing have provided Hearing Screening at 15 secondary schools.
+The aim for 2022 is to more than double this number to 42!

 Thanks to the incredible generosity of private and corporate funders, the NFDHH has steadily expanded our pilot School Screening Programme over the last 2 and a half years.
 To date, NFDHH has screened the hearing of close to 3,000 students across New Zealand.